Skip to content

 The TB-model for Graphene

-The electronic structure of graphene is well described by a simple tight-binding model that only uses one \(p_z\) orbital in a hexagonal unit cell with two equivalent carbon atoms.
-These atoms are located on the different subbattices, A and B, and don't have an on-site energy term.
+The electronic structure of graphene is well-described by a simple tight-binding model that only uses one \(p_z\) orbital in a hexagonal unit cell with two equivalent carbon atoms.
+These atoms are located on the different sublattices, A and B, and don't have an on-site energy term.

 Lattice

-The code below illustrates the building of the pb.lattice for graphene:
+We start by building the pb.lattice for graphene:

 • 1 normal hopping within the unit cell